This post may contain affiliate links. Please read my disclosure and privacy policy.

 Yay, a fellow oat cakes aficionado! 🙂 Glad tese worked out, Patricia!

 Thank you for this yummy recipe!
-The vegan and GF options were greatly appreciated by this gal.
+I needed the GF option, but used organic butter (I ca eat dairy).
+These are greatly appreciated by this gal.

 They came out delicious and remind me so much of the ones I eat when I’m in Scotland – I was missing them dearly and went searching for a recipe and I’m grateful I found yours.